-Everyone benefits from a vacation and encouraging, or even requiring, your employees to take time away from the workplace can be vital for your Canadian small business.
-Some companies are taking this one step further and implementing an unlimited vacation policy.
-Whilst such a policy might appear open to abuse and certainly doesn’t suit every organization, it can have surprising benefits for both employees and employer.
+Encouraging or requiring vacation time can help your employees stay sharp and motivated when they return to the office.
+Some companies take this one step further and implement an unlimited vacation policy.
+Letting employees take off as much time as they want seems like an invitation to abuse the policy and certainly doesn’t suit every organization, but it can have surprising benefits for both employees and employer.

+Despite the potential perks for your employees and your company as a whole, this policy still leaves some disadvantages to consider.
+The specific role of an employee or your industry as a whole may make the policy more challenging to use.
 Certain job roles don’t lend themselves to a flexible remote-working approach.
 This includes front-facing staff, jobs that require a person to be present in the workplace, and hourly paid workers.
-If your company employs a mix of job roles, allowing some unlimited vacation whilst others adhere to the traditional fixed system can cause problems
+It’s not as easy as just granting some employees unlimited vacation if their positions work with the policy.
+If you have a mix of job roles, allowing some unlimited vacation whilst others adhere to the traditional fixed system can cause tension and hurt employee morale.